-- Pond 9.
-This man made above ground former firefighting pond in the Northern District is currently fed with pumped waters from Pudding Creek.
-A wetland has formed at the western edge of this pond due to ongoing scepage of water from the earthen berms that retain the pond. - Industrial Ponds 1-4.
+Industrial Ponds 1-4.
 These former industrial ponds (South Ponds) in the Southern District are Coastal Act wetlands and will be retained.
 They currently capture surface runoff from the central portion of the Southern District.
 Pond 3 is fed by perennial emergent groundwater.
 A wildlife corridor is proposed to connect Ponds 1-4 to Pond 8 and the Maple Creek Riparian area.

-These aquatic features are a mix of man-made ponds and historical habitats that may be restored and/or enhanced to provide open spaces that range from small, simple ponds and wetlands to larger integrated wetland, stream, and terrestrial habitat areas providing substantially greater ecological function and complexity.
+These aquatic features are a mix of man-made ponds and historical habitats that may be restored and/or enhanced to provide open spaces that range from small, simple ponds and wetlands to larger streams and terrestrial habitat.

-5.32.1 MILL POND COMPLEX RESTORATION VISION
+5.3.1 MILL POND RESTORATION VISION

-As the dominant feature of the open space in the central portion of the Plan Area, the Mill Pond Complex area will provide restored perennial and seasonal wetlands, surface water conveyance, and terrestrial habitat.
-This open space is designed todesignation would provide space for the eventual ecological integration of several isolated and degraded habitats that exist on the site and will to provide a central focus for nature-based recreation and community stewardship.
-The Mill Pond Complex open space will be achieved through implementation of the Mill Pond Complex.
-Restoration Project, which provides may include: for the closure of the man made Mill Pond, removal of the dam and related features, restoration of historical wetlands in the lowland area adjacent to Fort Bragg Landing, and or restoration of the former Maple and Alder Creeks that connected the Maple Street riparian area and the Maple Creek watershed with to the beach at Fort Bragg Landing.
-This restoration project will result in the establishment of significant seasonal and perennial wetlands and riparian habitats that will continue to provide surface water conveyance and water quality benefits.
-The site will also provide public access, ocean and beach access, and opportunities for passive recreation.
+As the dominant aquatic feature of the Plan Area, the Mill Pond area may be restored to provide perennial and seasonal wetlands, surface water conveyance, and terrestrial habitat.
+This open space designation would provide space for the eventual ecological integration of several isolated and low quality habitats on the site and to provide a focus for nature-based recreation and community stewardship.
+The Mill Pond

-Comment [MJ21]: This pond no longer exists as it is no longer being filled through pumping of water from Pudding Creek.
+Restoration Project, may include: the closure of the Mill Pond, removal of the dam and related features, restoration of historical wetlands in the lowland area adjacent to Fort Bragg Landing, and/or restoration of the former Maple and Alder Creeks to the beach at Fort Bragg Landing.

 Pond 5, a former man-made firefighting pond, is located at the end of Oak Street and currently provides limited surface runoff retention functions for adjacent upgradient areas.
-This pond does not have a natural contributing watershed, but captures sufficient runoff to sustain a pond that is used by water fowl and supports aquatic vegetation; as such, it is considered an environmental sensitive habitat area under the Coastal Act.
+This pond captures sufficient runoff to sustain a pond that is used by water fowl and supports aquatic vegetation: it is an environmental sensitive habitat area under the Coastal Act.
 This pond is significantly up-gradient of most of the Mill Pond Complex area.
-The City intends to use the upland areas of this area for public events such as fairs and festivals.
+The City intends to use the upland areas adjacent to Pond 5 for public events.

-It is unclear if the currently culverted Alder Creek drainage can be day-lighted due to the quantity of flow and the steepness of grade.
+It is unclear if the culverted Alder Creek drainage can be day-lighted due to the quantity of flow and the steepness of the grade.
 The City may undertake a feasibility study to determine if the culverted drainage can be daylighted.
-If the City finds that the drainage can technically be day-lighted the City may seek to acquire the property and daylight the creek.
+If the City finds that the drainage can technically be day-lighted, the City may seek to acquire the property and daylight the creek.

 The wetland at the end of Maple Street provides surface flow conveyance and water quality benefits and wetland habitat.
-This area includes a perennial wetland, a spring-fed stream channel, the confluence of the Maple Street Riparian Area stream, and the discharge from the City Fort Bragg Basin C Maple Creek watershed storm drain \as well as forested upland riparian habitat.
-This area would need to be significantly modified to control the high energy discharge from the Maple Creek watershed storm drain, provide storm water quality enhancements and improve channel conditions at the head of the daylighted Maple Creek.
+This area includes a perennial wetland, a spring-fed stream channel, the confluence of the Maple Street Riparian Area stream, and the discharge from the City Fort Bragg Basin C Maple Creek watershed storm drain as well as forested upland riparian habitat.
+This area would require significantly modifications to control the high energy discharge from the Maple Creek watershed storm drain, provide storm water quality enhancements and improve channel conditions at the head of the daylighted Maple Creek.

-Mill Pond Complex Restoration Policies:
+Mill Pond Restoration Policies:

 Policy MSOS-15.
-Mill Pond Restoration Complex Amenities.
-The Mill Pond Restoration Complex, upon completion, shall may include:
+Mill Pond Restoration.
+The Mill Pond Restoration, upon completion, may include:

-- A multi-use trail alignment that connects to the north and south components of the Fort Bragg Coastal Trail.
-The A multi-use trail shall include a spur that connection to the Fort Bragg Coastal Trail that provides beach access at Fort Bragg Landing. - Drainage features that safely convey surface runoff from of the Plan Area and the Alder and Maple Creek watersheds.
+- A multi-use trail connection to the Fort Bragg Coastal Trail that provides beach access at Fort Bragg Landing. - Drainage features that safely convey surface runoff from the Plan Area and the Alder and Maple Creek watersheds. - Re-establishment and restoration of the historic creek from the Maple Street Riparian Area and Alder creek to Fort Bragg Landing.